 Sometimes they just try to do the 100 percent high level of detail, then they get bogged down.
 Since they don’t have the human resources or the contract resources to continue, they never get it finished.

-Important things to remember in developing asset inventory
+Important things to remember in developing an asset inventory

 Based on Ross’ experience, here are some indicators: